140 Cognitive Science Building

 The department collaborates closely with other academic departments and research communities, including the Center for Research in Language, the Center for Human Development, the Salk Institute for Biological Studies, the UC San Diego Medical Center, the San Diego Supercomputer Center, the Center for Functional Magnetic Resonance Imaging Center, and the new Kavli Institute for Brain and Mind, providing many outstanding resources and opportunities.

 Students are encouraged to participate actively in the department by sharing their ideas about curriculum, research, and other topics with faculty and staff.
 Undergraduate students may join the Students in Cognitive and Neurosciences (SCANS) organization, which provides opportunities for undergraduates to meet students and faculty from UC San Diego and other institutes, visit research laboratories, and make job contacts.
 Graduate students take an especially active role in shaping the department, both academically and administratively, while they gain experience in research, teaching, and managing both labs and department affairs.

-The department offers both a BA and a BS degree.
+The department offers both a BA and a BS in cognitive science (Major Code: CG25).
 The BS requires completion of more rigorous lower-division course work and three additional courses at the upper-division level.
-The BS degree may be taken optionally with a specified area of specialization.
-There is also an honors program for exceptional students in both degree programs.
-Major Code: CG25.
+The BS may be taken optionally with a specified area of specialization.
+Additionally, the department offers a BS in cognitive and behavioral neuroscience (CBN).
+There is also an honors program for exceptional students.

 Grade Requirements for the Major

 A minimum grade point average of 2.0 is required for admittance to and graduation from the BA or BS degree program.
 Students must receive a grade of C– or better in any course to be counted toward fulfillment of the major requirements.
 All courses must be taken for a letter grade, with the exception of Cognitive Science 195, 198, and 199, which are taken Pass/Not Pass.

 Four-Year Plan of Study